vitejs/vite/docs/guide/troubleshooting.md

 Node.js inspector will generate `vite-profile-0.cpuprofile` in the root folder, go to https://www.speedscope.app/, and upload the CPU profile using the `BROWSE` button to inspect the result.

-You can install [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect) plugin to inspect the intermediate state of Vite plugins, which can help you to identify the performance bottlenecks.
-The latest plugin version now has more performance-related features to help you identify which plugins or middlewares are the bottleneck for your applications.
-The plugin can be used in both dev and build modes, check the readme file for more details.
+You can install [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect), which lets you inspect the intermediate state of Vite plugins and can also help you to identify which plugins or middlewares are the bottleneck in your applications.
+The plugin can be used in both dev and build modes.
+Check the readme file for more details.

 ## Others